-Resource references when designing REST API
+Resource references in REST APIs

 When we are developing a multi-user REST API, one thing to think about is how we design endpoints so the consumer can access or fetch only her resources.
 In this post, I will show what I consider the best way to deal with it.